-The following table illustrates sensitivities to the Trust's exposures to changes in interest rates and equity prices.
+The following table illustrates sensitivities to the Trust's exposures to changes in interest rates.
 The table indicates the impact of how profit and equity values reported at the end of the reporting period would have been affected by changes in the relevant risk variable that management considers to be reasonably possible.